Shanaz Gulzar

 Shanaz Gulzar is a British visual artist.
 She specialises in stage design and digital and installation work and has been a producer at the Manchester International Festival.

 She was born in Keighley, West Yorkshire, and gained a degree in fine art at Leeds Metropolitan University in 1995.

 She starred in the 2019 BBC Four series Yorkshire Walks, where she walked in scenic areas with a 360 degree selfie-stick to record her surroundings.
-She is an associate artist of the National Theatre Wales.
+She was an associate artist of the National Theatre Wales.

 In 2020 she was appointed to lead Bradford's bid to become the UK City of Culture in 2025; the bid was successful.